 If you are renting you are also able to afford to live in higher socio-economic areas where the cost of buying or renting a house may be unaffordable.

-Australia’s obsession with home ownership may once have centered on the great Australian dream of a quarter-acre block.
+Australia’s obsession with homeownership may once have centred on the great Australian dream of a quarter-acre block.
 However as our major city’s suburban sprawl continues to expand, the traditional white picket fence home now comes with downsides attached.
 As our population grows, smart and sustainable urban design is leading the way for more affordable and sustainable living.
 Happily, the good news is it can offer a fabulous lifestyle too.